chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_metadata_settings.rst

           recommends "dogs", "> 1.0"
    * - ``replaces``
-     - |metadata rb replaces| For example, to replace a cookbook named "dogs" with this cookbook:
+     - For information only; not used outside this file. |metadata rb replaces| For example, to replace a cookbook named "dogs" with this cookbook:
        ::

           replaces "dogs"